AMT Help Files

 Configuring Provided REST APIs

-As part of setting up a Provided REST API, it is necessary to change the encryption keys and authentication settings in the appsettings.json files.
+As part of setting up a Provided REST API, it is necessary to change the encryption key and configure the authentication settings in the appsettings.json files.
 Before we can change the keys required in these files, we need to generate the keys with the Setup tool.
 Learn how to generate these keys on the Generating Keys page.

-The generated keys can be copied to replace the default keys in the appsettings.json file.
-Please generate and use a unique key for each such setting.
-Note that it is necessary for the "AmtCookieEncryptionKey" key to be the same as the other cookie encryption keys in your AMT environment found in the appsettings.json file of the Application Center.
+The generated key can be copied to replace the default key in the appsettings.json file.
+Please generate and use a unique key for each Provided REST API.

 REST API appsettings.json